-- If she S supports with the Male Avatar, signs of greater improvement, but not total recovery, are shown.
+- If she S supports with Male Robin, signs of greater improvement, but not total recovery, are shown.

-- Eleventh Hour Ranger: Not so much as the other Spotpass Paralogue characters on the combat side, but her Magic and Staff Rank means that she's able to spam Fortify staves to good effect the moment you get her.
+- 11th-Hour Ranger: Not so much as the other SpotPass paralogue characters on the combat side, but her Magic and Staff ranks mean that she's able to spam Fortify staves or restore worn-down weapons with Hammerne to good effect the moment you get her.

-- Glass Cannon: Has the highest magic cap among the party (unless the Avatar is modified for extra magic growth), but has horrid defense.
+- Glass Cannon: Has the highest Magic cap among the party (unless Robin is modified for extra Magic growth), but has horrid Defense.

 - Handicapped Badass: After her tumble down the cliff and two years later, she can be recruited as a powerful mage, but her Trauma-Induced Amnesia is so severe that it puts her in this category.